mmm/mmm.github.com/source/_posts/2015-10-13-docker-cdh.markdown

 ## Logs

-While a spark job is running, you can get its yarn "applictionId" from
+While a spark job is running, you can get its yarn "applicationId" from

     docker exec -it mycdh yarn application -list